Sale or Distribution of a Controlled Substance

 from obtaining dangerous drugs.

-factors can affect the outcome of your case:
+factors can affect your case:

 - The type of drug involved